Martin compactifications of affine buildings: Martin compactification

 \section{Martin compactification}

-In this section we construct and study Martin compactifications for a large class of random walks on special vertices of affine buildings with reduced root systems.
-In fact, our framework is broader since we do not make any assumption on the spherical root system, but we rather deal with good vertices.
-The restriction on vertices is mild since if the root system is reduced, then all special vertices are good; moreover, in the non-reduced case the compactification for all special vertices is constructed thanks to a certain \emph{distinguished} random walk described in Appendix \ref{ap:1}.
-We start by recalling the basics of random walks on discrete structures, and then we immediately specialize the situation to affine buildings by describing the asymptotics of ground spherical functions.
-This enables us to provide the uniqueness statements for limits of Martin kernels, which lead to the identifications announced in Theorem \ref{th - Martin} of the introduction.
+Our aim is to construct Martin compactifications for the set of special vertices of affine buildings.
+It relies on the asymptotics of the Green's function recently obtained by the second author, see \cite{tr}.
+It covers a large class of random walks on good vertices.
+Consequently, we can achieve our program for all affine buildings with reduced root systems.
+For non-reduced case, by changing the origin $o$, we can compactify only half of the special vertices at the same time.
+To complete the program in the non-reduced case, we introduce a certain \emph{distinguished} random walk described in Appendix \ref{ap:1}.

+Let us start by recalling the basics of random walks on discrete structures, and then we immediately specialize the situation to affine buildings by describing the asymptotics of ground spherical functions.
+This enables us to provide the uniqueness statements for limits of Martin kernels, which lead to the identifications announced in Theorem \ref{th - Martin} of Introduction.
 The last two parts contain the convergence theorems which define and describe the Martin compactifications of affine buildings, at and above the bottom of the spectrum.